jaruizsys/DetectingRMAs/README.md

 - IgnitionOnEventsAbnormal
 - totalCases

-The liveAgeDays is an indicator of natural wear and tear on devices.
+The liveAgeDays is an indicator of natural wear and tear of devices.
 Over time, electronic components, vehicle vibration and other factors can affect GPS device performance.
-Considering this attribute, the company should review any replacement policies (Warranty) to avoid incurring in extra cost by assuming it.
+Considering this attribute, the company should review any replacement policies (Warranty) to avoid incurring in extra costs by assuming it.

 Devices presenting worse HDOP quality are subject to replacement or installation review.
-When the GPS signal is not accurate enough, the customer could have a bad experience when tracking vehicle's location.
+When the GPS signal is not accurate enough, the customer could have a negative experience when tracking vehicle's location.
 This is a critical factor as showns in the above results.

-When the Ignition On/Off appears with high frequency over reports received from devices is a bad signal of device's performance.
+When the Ignition On/Off appears with high frequency over reports received from devices, this is a negative sign of the device's performance.
 We could tackle this by evaluating devices where the ignition is NOT detected correctly, firmware with failures over GPS devices and others.

-The total cases is when this has being detected by the account directly and escalating to us (GPS Provider) about issues found with device.
+The totalCases column refers to the cases reported by customer when they need to escalate with our internal support team a failure or concern regarding the device.

 #### Feature analysis

 ##### Device version with higher RMAs reported
 ![RMA vs Version](images/rma_vs_version.png)

-Devices labeles as `88` (Geometris) as presentign higher RMA over the datasource used for this exercise followed by `4K`, `LMU2630 CAT M`
+Devices labels as `88` (Geometris) as presenting higher RMA over the datasource used for this exercise followed by `4K`, `LMU2630 CAT M`

 ##### RMA average time to live
 ![RMA ttl](images/rma_ttl.png)